omiaow/jsonbases/README.md

 const removedAll = users.removeAll({ age: 26 }); // returns boolean
 ```

-- **addFromList(list)** Adds all item in a list to the database if it conforms to the specified data format.
+- **addFromList(list)** Adds all items in a list to the database if it conforms to the specified data format.

 ```javascript
 // Add list of items to the database